chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/common/forms.md

 From Pluralsight/ASP.NET Core 6 Fundamentals

-# Creating a Form Using Tag Helpers
+# creating a form using tag helpers
 ASP.NET Core has built-in Tag Helpers for creating forms:
 - `Form`
     - `asp-controller` to specify which controller to target on a form's POST action